-A Study of the Effects of Legalization of Recreational Marijuana on Consumption of Cigarettes
+A Study of the Effects of Legalization of Recreational Marijuana on Sales of Cigarettes

 Keywords: Marijuana Legalization, Policy Change, Synthetic Control, Difference in Difference, Cigarettes

 JEL Classification: M31